rural creative design, branding agency India

 - Fairs and Exhibitions – Fairs are a part of rural people’s life.
 For the rural people, they are the source of entertainment and a good opportunity to launch their products for the marketers in the rural market.
 It has mass appeal as several villagers come to fairs.

-- Wall branding – Wall ads, content and colourful product adverts are great to get the brand registered onto users mind.
+- Wall branding – Wall ads, content, and colorful product adverts are great to get the brand registered onto users mind.

 - Rice mill or similar branding because of huge walls –